From SN Guides

 At 10:32, the ship transmitted its second distress message: -

 "SOS.
 Princess Victoria four miles north-west of Corsewall.
 Car deck flooded.
 Heavy list to starboard.
 Require immediate assistance.
 Ship not under command."

 Amazingly the message gave no indication that the ship was still proceeding towards Ireland at reduced speed.
 The repetition of the words “Ship not under command” was extremely confusing.
 Under Part A of the International Regulations for Preventing Collisions at Sea (COLREGS), the term “vessel not under command” means a vessel, which through some exceptional circumstance, is unable to manoeuvre as required by the Rules and is therefore unable to keep out of the way of another vessel.
-After the first “Hove to” message the coastguard officers organising the search wrongly assumed from the ship’s radio messages that Princess Victoria had lost all engine power and was drifting before the north-westerly gale down onto the Wigtownshire coast between Corsewall Point and Portpatrick.
+After the first “Hove to” message the coastguard officers organising the search wrongly assumed from the ship’s radio messages that Princess Victoria was being driven before the north-westerly storm down onto the Wigtownshire coast between Corsewall Point and Portpatrick.